codr7/whirlisp/README.md

       (close-table users))))
 ```

 In most commonly used languages, this is about as far as it would be possible to take the API.
-There are various tricks circulating depending on language, method chaining being one of the more common approaches.
+There are various tricks circulating depending on language, method chaining being one of the more common approaches; but it more often than not ends up feeling more like chasing your own tail than actually improving the situation.
 Ruby's implicit block arguments, Python's with-statement and Java's try-with-resources are examples of facilities provided to solve specific classes of macro problems.

 I can spot two obvious possibilities to improve the API using macros: